Find Free Madison County IL Public Records (Lookup Resource)

 No matter what’s being searched for, this resource makes finding public records in Madison County quick and efficient by providing helpful search tools, contact information for various record custodians, and clear steps for obtaining each record type.

 The most common way to search jail records is to look up the county jail, as this is where people go when they are arrested by the county sheriff’s office or any of the local law enforcement agencies.
-Often, jails maintain an online directory where members of the general public can find out if someone has been arrested and the reason for the arrest.

 However, if you are looking for Madison County bookings, your search will not be as simple.
 The Madison County Sheriff’s Department operates the county jail.1 If someone has been arrested by the Sheriff’s Department or one of the local police departments, they will be booked in the county jail.
-This means you can contact the Sheriff’s Department or any of the PD’s to find arrest information.
+This means you can contact the Sheriff’s Department or any of the PDs to find arrest information.

 Jail is different from prison.
 If someone is in prison, they have already been convicted of a criminal offense.
-People in jail are still awaiting a resolution to their criminal offense.
+People in jail are still awaiting a resolution to their criminal offenses.
 The Illinois Department of Corrections does not host jail or arrest records, only information on current prisoners.2

 There is also an Alton City Jail located in Madison County that serves as a small holding facility for state and federal prisoners waiting to be placed in one of the state or federal prisons.3 Call the Jail Administrator at 618.463.3505 ext.
 624 for more information.

-Search Arrests via the Madison County Sheriff’s Office
+Look Up Arrests via the Madison County Sheriff’s Office

 As mentioned above, the Madison County Sheriff’s Department maintains and operates the county jail.
 Although many county jails provide an online search function for the public to view detainees or find someone’s mugshot, the Madison County Jail does not.

-It should also be noted that the jail does not afford the public with detainee in-person visitation.
+It should also be noted that the jail does not afford the public detainee in-person visitation.
 If you know a friend or family member is being held in the Madison County Jail and you wish to visit them, you must schedule a visit at least 24 hours in advance.

 For more information concerning detainees at the Madison County Jail, call the Sheriff’s Administration Department at 618.692.6087.